Q: We are renting a house for a week. Do we need to bring food, etc. with us or can we buy what we need on Beaver Island?

 Q: Can I bring my off road vehicle (ORV) to Beaver Island.

 A: Yes you can.
 They are subject to the same Michigan laws as on the mainland.
-Beaver Island is in Charlevoix County, and pursuant to state statute and county ordinance ORVs may be operated on the far right of the maintained portion of county roads, with the exception of the King’s Highway north from East Side Drive through St. James Township on Main Street to the Whiskey Point Lighthouse.
+Beaver Island is in Charlevoix County, and pursuant to state statute and county ordinance ORV’s may be operated on the far right of the maintained portion of county roads.
+The Island community asks that ORV’s not be used for regular transportation on Main Street in the “downtown” area.
 They may be operated on private property only with owner’s permission, and may not be operated on beaches, dunes or other public property.
 There are no designated public ORV trails on Beaver Island.

 Q. Are dogs allowed on the ferry, plane, campgrounds etc?